sleeyax/EasyScraper/README.md

 - [x] API
 - [x] Scrape javascript
 - [x] Scrape by class, id or get attribute
-# Notes
+# Note
-This is an 'old' project I'm going to improve.
-With other words: you might spot ugly code or weird parts that don't work well.
+This is an 'old' project I improved.
 # Agreement
-This application is not intended for use against the Terms Of Service of a website.
-Always make sure you're allowed to scrape the website.
+Always make sure you're allowed to scrape a website.
+Please double check the ToS.
 # Installation
 Clone or download as zip
 ```